August 6, 2024

 Genetic testing can help identify targeted treatment options

-Newman’s care team also recommended genetic testing shortly after his diagnosis.
-About 10% of prostate cancers are related to inherited gene changes called mutations.
+Newman’s care team also recommended genetic testing since about 10% of prostate cancers are related to inherited gene changes, called mutations.

-After a simple blood draw, his sample was sent to the lab for genetic testing.
 He learned he has a BRCA2 mutation.
-(BRCA, pronounced "BRAH-kuh," is short for BReast CAncer.)
+(Pronounced “BRAH-kuh,” BRCA is short for BReast CAncer.)
 BRCA mutations can be passed down through families.

 “Mutations in the BRCA1 and BRCA2 genes are much more well-known for increasing the risk of breast and ovarian cancer,” Dr. Harzstark explained.
-“But in the past few years, we’ve learned that they play an important role in prostate cancer, as well.”
+“But we’ve learned that they play an important role in prostate cancer, as well.”

 Genetic testing can help identify targeted treatments for people with cancer.
-Sometimes it helps right away, and sometimes patients benefit years after their original diagnosis and treatment.
+Some patients benefit right away, and some benefit years after their original diagnosis and treatment.

-“If a genetic test shows that a patient has a certain mutation,” Dr. Harzstark said, “and we only learn years later that it’s significant, our genetics team has a mechanism where they can go back through patient records and help identify everyone who could benefit from this new knowledge.”
+“If a genetic test shows that a patient has a certain mutation,” Dr. Harzstark said, “and we only learn years later that it’s significant, our genetics team has a mechanism that enables them to go back through patient records and identify everyone who could benefit from this new knowledge.”

 For example, in 2020, 4 years after Newman’s diagnosis, a category of drugs called PARP inhibitors was approved by the FDA as an effective medicine for patients with a BRCA mutation and advanced prostate cancer.

-Even though his initial treatment was successful, Newman feels even better now that there’s a specific and effective option ready to go if his prostate cancer comes back.
+Even though his initial treatment was successful, Newman feels even better knowing that there’s another effective treatment available if his prostate cancer comes back.

 Genetic testing can help protect your family’s health

-As a result, Newman’s son is taking specific steps to safeguard his health.
-He’ll get screened for the types of cancer related to BRCA2 more regularly because of his increased risk.
-The aim is to detect cancer early, when it’s far easier to treat.
+His daughter’s test was negative.
+But his son learned that he too has the BRCA2 mutation.
+Because of his increased risk, he’s taking steps to safeguard his health.
+He’ll get regular screenings for the types of cancer related to BRCA2.
+If cancer develops, the aim is to detect it early, when it’s far easier to treat.

 “This is why genetic testing is so important,” Newman said.
 “It expanded my treatment options, and it’s protecting my family’s health, too.”